k-kobi/ImageJ-Macros/README.md

 # ImageJ Macros

-A collection of ImageJ/Fiji macros for batch fluorescence microscopy image processing, developed for undergraduate lab use.
+A collection of ImageJ/Fiji macros for batch fluorescence microscopy image processing, developed for the Forlano Lab.

 ## Macros